-Commercial buildings can be more likely to sustain large-scale water damage, and if you own a commercial property in Middletown, knowing what to do in a water damage emergency situation can reduce your total losses, get you back to work sooner, and save you a lot of headaches along the way.
+Commercial buildings can be more likely to sustain large-scale water damage, and if you own a commercial property, knowing what to do in a water damage emergency situation can reduce your total losses, get you back to work sooner, and save you a lot of headaches along the way.

 Because commercial properties are usually unoccupied overnight, on weekends and on holidays, it is possible for significant damage to occur.
 Other times, areas of your property that are not visited frequently can also sustain water damage over time, and before long a small problem becomes a much, much bigger problem.

 If you want to prevent water damage to your commercial property, diligence is key.
 Proper maintenance of the roof, plumbing, gutters, and appliances or equipment can ward off major problems.
 Even small leaks can lead to major water damage over time, and will contribute to mold growth.

 Set aside some time on a regular basis to inspect areas at-risk for water damage to ensure you have no leaks and no evidence of previous water damage.
 Check the roof at least a few times a year to keep it free of debris, and to ensure the water is draining properly after rain or snowfall.